wp-plugins/login-box/readme.txt

 Tested up to: 2.5
 Stable tag: 1.0

-Login-box inserts in all your pages a "lightbox style" login form, that can be opened with Ctrl + E, making faster the authentication process.
+Login-box inserts into all your pages a "lightbox style" login form, that can be opened with Ctrl + E, making faster the authentication process.

 == Description ==

-Login-box is a WordPress plugin that inserts in all your pages a login form, making faster the authentication process.
+Login-box is a WordPress plugin that inserts into all your pages a login form, making faster the authentication process.
 As the Login-box is hidden, it doesn’t draws attention of your readers to this part of the blog that doesn’t interest them, but, for you (and the others editors of your blog), becomes quite practical to be opened with a simple combination of keys.

 The Login-box presents a visual identical to the default login page of WordPress, but it can be easily modified with themes.